Mobile applications, or mobile apps, have a great potential to boost your business because:

 11. Claims processing and withdrawal

-12. Buying insurance policy
+12. Buying an insurance policy

-13. Getting real time incident support
+13. Getting real-time incident support

 In case of an unfortunate event, such as a car accident, location tracking capabilities of mobile apps help clients discover a solution provider nearby.